 Home to more than 30% of the world’s pandas, Sichauan’s Giant Panda Sanctuaries cover seven nature reserves and nine scenic parks.
 These are the most important sites for captive breeding and are essential for this highly endangered species to survive.
 Head a few hours out of Chengdu to one of the panda sanctuaries, and get close to one of these incredible creatures.
 We recommend Bisheng Gorge Panda Sanctuary for something truly natural and authentic.

 The old town of Lijang is one of China’s best preserved historic landscapes with a network of cobbled streets, canals, wells and pools that were built to provide water for drinking, washing clothes and washing food.
 The town is brimming with charm and sits beneath the snowy peaks of Jade Dragon Snow Mountain and represents a sophisticated fusion of architectural styles.
 UNESCO argue that it offers an ‘urban landscape of outstanding quality’ and we don’t disagree.
-It’s one of our favorite destinations in China and we have carefully crafted a guided experience, Old Town of Lijang, to get the most out of it.
+It’s one of our favourite destinations in China and we have carefully crafted a guided experience, Old Town of Lijang, to get the most out of it.

 One of Asia’s most unique and ancient complexes, the Temple of Heaven symbolises the relationship between earth and heaven and is in fact an altar.
 It’s a phenomenal medieval site that dates back to the 15th century.
 Due to its popularity it can get crowded, so we definitely recommend seeing it with one of our expert guides, as walking around aimlessly doesn’t do it justice.
 Take a look at our guided experience, The Temple of Heaven, for more information.